-- vii) Our benchmarking analysis reveals that Dublin has proportionately less retail space per passenger than other international airports.
-This is compounded by the high proportion of space allocated to food and beverage offers, particularly on the landside mezzanine floor.
-Whilst this does also act as an overflow for the main departure concourse, the net income per sq metre from F&B activities is substantially below that of retail shopping. - viii) DAA's proposed capital expenditure programme includes an extension to the main airside shopping area, 'the Street', redevelopment of the duty free shop in Pier B and the provision of new airside restaurant.
+- vii) DAA's proposed capital expenditure programme includes an extension to the main airside shopping area, 'the Street', redevelopment of the duty free shop in Pier B and the provision of new airside restaurant.
 This would extend retail space in the terminal by some 39% and could theoretically increase F&B floor space by up to 22%.
-Further redevelopment could potentially take place on the mezzanine floor by converting some of the existing F&B space into more profitable retail offers. - Our projections of commercial revenue are based on what we believe are realistic targets for the DAA based on comparable cost-effective commercial operations at other international airports.
+Further redevelopment could potentially take place on the mezzanine floor by converting some of the existing F&B space into more profitable retail offers. - viii) Our projections of commercial revenue are based on what we believe are realistic targets for the DAA based on comparable cost-effective commercial operations at other international airports.
 Commercial revenue is influenced by the amount of time passengers have available for retailing and the use of the food and beverage activities.
 Whilst there has been a trend towards longer passenger queuing times at check-in and security, this is now being compensated for by earlier arrival times at the airport.
-For the purposes of our projections, we assume that the average dwell times in Dublin Airport's revenue-earning facilities will not be less than those experienced in 2004. - x) In the case of retail and food and beverage (F&B) revenue, we note that the traffic forecasts suggest that the type of traffic at Dublin is likely to change over the next 10-15 years.
+For the purposes of our projections, we assume that the average dwell times in Dublin Airport's revenue-earning facilities will not be less than those experienced in 2004. - ix) In the case of retail and food and beverage (F&B) revenue, we note that the traffic forecasts suggest that the type of traffic at Dublin is likely to change over the next 10-15 years.
 Our assessment takes account of the particular growth anticipated in the North American market due to the relaxation of the Shannon stopover which should impact on the average retail spend per passenger.
-In addition, the DAA are planning significant increases in retail space both in the existing terminal (to 2009) and then in the proposed new terminal (from 2010 onwards). - xi) As a result of these factors, we project that Dublin Airport's net retail income per passenger (in constant 2005 prices) will remain stable up to 2008.
-This would be followed by a significant rise to €2.60 per passenger in 2009 and to €2.71 per passenger in 2010 as a result of the second terminal. - xii) DAA's revenue from car parking has declined over the period 2002-2004 due to an apparent reduction in the proportion of passengers or meeters and greeters using the short and long-term car parks.
+In addition, the DAA are planning significant increases in retail space both in the existing terminal (to 2009) and then in the proposed new terminal (from 2010 onwards). - As a result of these factors, we project that Dublin Airport's net retail income per passenger (in constant 2005 prices) will remain stable up to 2009.
+This would be followed by a significant rise from €2.58 per passenger in 2009 to €2.84 per passenger in 2010 as a result of the second terminal. - xi) DAA's revenue from car parking has declined over the period 2002-2004 due to an apparent reduction in the proportion of passengers or meeters and greeters using the short and long-term car parks.
 Revenues have also been affected by a competing off-airport car park at Santry Road.
 In 2005, however, the DAA increased car parking tariffs by some 20-30%.
 The DAA also has plans to provide additional short-term car parking space in about 2009.
-Our projections show a substantial increase in car parking revenue between 2004 (€1.65 per passenger) and 2005 (€1.73 per passenger) due to the tariff increase followed by a decline to €1.62 per passenger by 2010. - xiii) Property income at Dublin Airport consists of certain non-retail concessions in the terminal (eg foreign exchange, car hire, telephone kiosks etc), rental income from airlines and other DAA tenants and advertising.
+Our projections show a substantial increase in car parking revenue between 2004 (€1.65 per passenger) and 2005 (€1.73 per passenger) due to the tariff increase followed by a decline to €1.67 per passenger by 2010. - xii) Property income at Dublin Airport consists of certain non-retail concessions in the terminal (eg foreign exchange, car hire, telephone kiosks etc), rental income from airlines and other DAA tenants and advertising.
 Whilst property rents have risen in 2005 (due to new contract negotiation), the DAA expect these to fall over the period to 2010.
 Similarly, property concession income is expected to fall - particularly if the UK joins the Euro within the next five years.
 On the other hand, certain new facilities, eg improvements to the car hire area, should generate additional rental income.
-We forecast that the average revenue from property will fall from €1.78 to €1.60 per passenger over the period 2005-2010, and will then decrease at a lower rate to €1.57 per passenger by 2014.
+We forecast that the average revenue from property will fall slightly from €1.78 to €1.75 per passenger over the period 2005-2010, and will then increase to €1.77 per passenger by 2014 due to the impact of the second terminal.